Medically reviewed by Drugs.com. Last updated on Aug 3, 2023.

 Occlusion of the skin with resultant hydration has been shown to increase percutaneous penetration of several topical preparations.
 If any occlusive dressing is used in treatment of basal cell carcinoma, there may be an increase in the severity of inflammatory reactions in the adjacent normal skin.
 A porous gauze dressing may be applied for cosmetic reasons without increase in reaction.

-Patients should be forewarned that the reaction in the treated areas may be unsightly during therapy and, usually, for several weeks following cessation of therapy.
-Patients should be instructed to avoid exposure to ultraviolet rays during and immediately following treatment with Efudex because the intensity of the reaction may be increased.
-If Efudex is applied with the fingers, the hands should be washed immediately afterward.
-Efudex should not be applied on the eyelids or directly into the eyes, nose or mouth because irritation may occur.
+Information for Patients: Patients should be forewarned that the reaction in the treated areas may be unsightly during therapy and, usually, for several weeks following cessation of therapy.
+Patients should be instructed to avoid exposure to ultraviolet rays during and immediately following treatment with EFUDEX because the intensity of the reaction may be increased.
+If EFUDEX is applied with the fingers, the hands should be washed immediately afterward.
+EFUDEX should not be applied on the eyelids or directly into the eyes, nose, or mouth because irritation may occur.

 5-Fluorouracil was positive in three in vitro cell neoplastic transformation assays.
 In the C3H/10T½ clone 8 mouse embryo cell system, the resulting morphologically transformed cells formed tumors when inoculated into immunosuppressed syngeneic mice.